lcortesv/lcortesv.github.io/content/projects/party-work/index.md

 <div class= "display-text">
     <h1 class= "girl-text">
         Making this piece, I thought simply of the word “party.”
-I mind kept coming to the loudness and brightness of a party.
+My mind kept coming to the loudness and brightness of a party.
 Going off this idea, I made a collage out of five images to create a nightclub-like ambience.
     </h1>
 </div>